top of page

 What if I need to pee?!

+Yup.
+It is the most frequently asked question!
 You are STRONGLY encouraged to GO before you leave the house and to use the washrooms located at the local gas stations.

 It is a reality of ice fishing.
 The guys tend to go, well, wherever.
 For women, it’s a wee bit different (see what I did there).
-The shack is custom designed with a potty stall with a locking door.
+The shack is custom-designed with a potty stall with a locking door.
 Alternatively, you are welcome to use the great outdoors or make your way back to shore.
 Hand sanitizer and feminine hygiene products are provided for you.

 Snacks and bevies